mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 fitted as standard but the pintle mount can take any light support weapon such as a machinegun.
-This has made the Port Protector popular with armed security firms operating on mid-tech worlds, low-budget mercenary units and various flavours of insurgent group.
+This has made the Port Protector popular with armed security firms operating on mid-tech worlds, low-budget mercenary units and various flavors of insurgent group.
 When serving as a light weapons carrier a vehicle of this type is usually known as a ‘technical’.

 Nominal crew is five – four in the cab and one in the pickup bed manning